-* Update – Trade and investing models that were designed earlier using Yahoo!
-Finance API have been rewritten to retrieve quotes from Bloomberg Markets or Open Source API.
-At this time only US stocks and ETF quotes can be retrieved from the UI model.
+* Update – Trading models that were designed earlier using Yahoo!
+Finance API have been rewritten to retrieve quotes from Bloomberg Markets or an Open Source API.
+Only US stocks and ETF quotes can be retrieved from the UI model at this time.
 See setup instructions.

 Background on Ulcer Index

 Ulcer Index (UI) is a tool for measuring investment risk that addresses maximum drawdown of an asset value, unlike the commonly used standard deviation (SD) of return.
 UI measures the depth and duration of drawdowns in asset prices from earlier highs.

 The index was developed by Peter G. Martin in 1987 and was first published in The Investor’s Guide to Fidelity Funds: Winning Strategies for Mutual Fund Investors.
 The ulcer index is based on maximum drawdown in an asset value a portfolio experiences over the analysis period.
 It is a volatility measure that ignores upside movements and captures only the continuous downside volatility.
 The longer the drawdown, the higher the UI.